Skip to main content

 ssh my_idris_login@jean-zay-pp.idris.fr

-then enter your password, if you have not configured an ssh.
+then enter your password, if you have not configured an SSH key.

-The pre/post-processing offer installed at IDRIS consists of four HPE machines each equipped with 3 TB of memory, dual Intel Cascade Lake 6132 12-core processors and an Nvidia V100 GPU.
+The pre/post-processing nodes installed at IDRIS are four HPE machines each equipped with 3 TB of memory, dual Intel Cascade Lake 6132 12-core processors and an NVIDIA V100 GPU.

 • interactive connection,